Helmholtz-UFZ/saqc/docs/funcs/SoilMoisture.md

 | smooth_poly_deg       | integer                                                       | `2`           |

-The Function is a wrapper around `breaks_flagSpektrumBased` with a set of default parameters referring to [1].
+The function is a wrapper around `breaks_flagSpektrumBased` with a set of default parameters referring to [1].
 For a complete description of the algorithm and the available parameters please refer to the documentation of [breaks_spektrumBased](docs/funcs/BreakDetection.md#breaks_spektrumbased).